magnumical/magnumical/README.md

 - 🔭 I’m  working on [VR+EEG][VRR] and [Graph Neural Networks][GCNN]!
-- 🌱 I’m currently learning Advanced Signal Processing!
+- 🌱 I’m currently learning Advanced Signal Processing methods!
 - 👥 I’m looking to collaborate with other researchers
-- 🥅 2021 Goals: Learn more!
+- 🥅 2022 Goals: Learn more!
 Publish More Codes!⚡
-- 👨🏻‍💻 I'm open to hear your comment on my codes!
+- 👨🏻‍💻 I'm open to hear your comments on my codes!
 Open an issue and ask your questions!

 ### Connect with me: